 We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-But Yuri isn’t.
-He sits quietly through another excessive state dinner and witnesses it all – betrayals, body doubles, buffoonery.
-He’s starting to get the hang of this politics thing, but there’s so much to learn.
+In his new job, Yuri will witness it all – betrayals, body doubles, buffoonery.
 Who knew that a man could be in five places at once?
 That someone could break your nose as a sign of friendship?
-That people could be disinvented?
+That people could be disinvented . . .?

-The Zoo is a cutting satire, told through the refreshing voice of one gutsy boy who will not give up on hope.
+The Zoo is a brilliantly cutting satire told through the voice of one incredible boy.

 The Zoo is exquisite.
 A biting satire that broke my heart.

-I absolutely loved it!
-So nimble and acute, by turns briskly hilarious and deeply humane… The Vonnegut comparisons are justified.
+So nimble and acute, by turns briskly hilarious and deeply humane … The Vonnegut comparisons are justified.

-Riveting… The energy and originality of Christopher Wilson’s imagination is at its most striking in this fascinating novel.
-It’s narrator and central character, is so engaging that it’s impossible to put the book down.
+The energy and originality of Christopher Wilson’s imagination is at its most striking in this fascinating novel … so engaging that it’s impossible to put down.

-Original and fresh, cynical and innocent, amusing and horrific, cruel and humane, plausible and unbelievable... brilliantly written and resolutely unsentimental.
-It’s funny and poignant and a wonderful book.
+Brilliantly written and resolutely unsentimental.
+A funny and poignant and wonderful book.